pldn/LDWizard-old/README.md

 Limiting scope:

 - The transformation will transform the RATT script to a single script file in a different language.
-- The transformation to a working RATT script is only guaranteed if other script file was also generated by LDWizard.
+- The transformation to a working RATT script is only guaranteed if other script file was also generated by LD Wizard.
 - It is not possible to tranform multiple script files.
 - Only `.cow`, `.rml`, `.ts` source scripts are supported.
 - File decompression is not supported.